Samaje Perine

-Samaje Perine (/səˈmɑːdʒeɪ ˈpiːraɪn/ sə-MAH-jay PEE-ryne; born September 16, 1995) is an American football running back for the Denver Broncos of the National Football League (NFL).
-He played college football at Oklahoma, and was drafted by the Washington Redskins in the fourth round of the 2017 NFL Draft.
+Samaje Perine (/səˈmɑːdʒeɪ ˈpiːraɪn/ sə-MAH-jay PEE-ryne; born September 16, 1995) is an American professional football running back for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Oklahoma Sooners, and was selected by the Washington Redskins in the fourth round of the 2017 NFL draft.
+He has also played for the Miami Dolphins, Denver Broncos, and Kansas City Chiefs.

 Perine currently holds the NCAA FBS record for most rushing yards in a single game, which he set as a true freshman in 2014 by rushing for 427 yards against Kansas.

-Early years
+Early life

 Perine was born and raised in Jackson, Alabama, but later moved with his family to Pflugerville, Texas, where he attended Hendrickson High School as a member of their football and track and field teams.
 He was a three-year starter at running back for the Hendrickson Hawks football team.
 He rushed for 1,993 yards and 16 touchdowns as a junior.
 In his final year, he rushed for 1,492 yards and 12 touchdowns.

 In track & field, Perine competed in sprints and jumps.
 At the 2011 Manor Relay, he earned first-place finishes in both the triple jump (46 ft, 0.5 in) and long jump (20 ft, 8 in) events, while also anchoring the 4 × 100 and 4 × 200 relay squads, helping lead them to victory.
 He recorded a personal-best time of 11.37 seconds in the 100-meter dash in 2011.

 Perine was ranked as a four-star recruit and the No. 13 running back in the nation by Rivals.com.
 In March 2013, he committed to the University of Oklahoma to play college football.
 He also had offers from Alabama, Nebraska, TCU, and Tennessee.

 College career

-Perine attended and played college football for the University of Oklahoma from 2014–2016.
+Perine attended and played college football for the University of Oklahoma from 2014 to 2016.

 2014 season

 Perine saw immediate playing time as a freshman at Oklahoma in 2014.
 In his first career game, he rushed for 77 yards on 13 carries with one touchdown in a victory over Louisiana Tech.
 In his fourth game, he rushed 242 yards on 34 carries with four touchdowns.
 He rushed for 200 yards a second time, gaining 213 on 25 carries along with three touchdowns against Texas Tech on November 15.
-Perine rushed for 427 yards on 34 rushes along with six touchdowns in a victory over Kansas, breaking the NCAA FBS single game rushing record set by Wisconsin's Melvin Gordon just a week earlier.
+Perine rushed for 427 yards on 34 rushes along with five touchdowns in a victory over Kansas, breaking the Football Bowl Subdivision single game rushing record set by Wisconsin's Melvin Gordon just a week earlier.
 He finished his freshman season with 1,713 rushing yards on 263 carries with 21 touchdowns.